$\nu$-QSSEP: A toy model for entanglement spreading in stochastic diffusive quantum systems: Introduction

 As anticipated, $s_n$, with $n$ an integer, are the \emph{thermodynamic} R\'enyi entropies of the Generalized Gibbs Ensemble ($GGE$) that describes the steady state after the quench in the deterministic model~\cite{calabrese2016introduction,vidmar2016generalized}.
-In~\eqref{eq:ent-intro}, $P(\xi)$ is the heat kernel $P(\xi,t)=1/(2\sqrt{\pi\gamma t})e^{-\xi^2/(4\gamma t)}$, with $\gamma$ the square strength of the hopping amplitudes.
+In~\eqref{eq:ent-intro}, $P(\xi,t)$ is the heat kernel $P(\xi,t)=1/(2\sqrt{\pi\gamma t})e^{-\xi^2/(4\gamma t)}$, with $\gamma$ the square strength of the hopping amplitudes.
 Eq.~\eqref{eq:ent-intro} implies that entanglement spreading is diffusive, in contrast with the ballistic dynamics in the deterministic chain.
 The stochastic quasiparticle picture~\eqref{eq:ent-intro} holds in the limit $t,\ell\to\infty$ with $t/\ell^2$ fixed.
 Finally, we numerically verify that the diffusive entanglement scaling holds true for generic $\nu$, even in the limit $\nu\to\infty$.
 Eq.~\eqref{eq:ent-intro} captures qualitatively the entanglement spreading for generic $\nu$, although it is exact only at $\nu=1$.
 On the other hand, we numerically show that the entanglement dynamics for $\nu=5$ is quite close to that at $\nu\to\infty$, at least for the quench from the N\'eel state.
+Eq.~\eqref{eq:ent-intro} is, at least to the best of our knowledge the first generalization of the quasiparticle picture to stochastic quantum dynamics.